Diageo Reserve World Class Special Classics for the 2000s

 You could do similar things with fresh ginger, pink peppercorns, star anise, basil, honey, cinnamon, coriander, cloves, cumin and even kaffir lime leaves.
 Let your imagination run wild.

-Use these flavours to put your own touch on Margaritas, Daiquiris, Champagne Cocktails, Martinis, Manhattans, and any other classic cocktail you can think of.
+Use these flavors to put your own touch on Margaritas, Daiquiris, Champagne Cocktails, Martinis, Manhattans, and any other classic cocktail you can think of.

 Here are a few examples of twisted classics: